WHO’S WHO?

 Year 7 – Chester to explore Roman History, Castles in the North West such as Lancaster Castle and Clitheroe Castle.
 Conwy Castle is also a great example showing the power of the Norman and Plantagenet kings.

-Year 8 – Speke Hall Liverpool designed in the Tudor style and Rufford Old Hall where a young William Shakespeare was rumoured to have performed.
+Year 8 – International Slave Trade Museum, Liverpool.
+Speke Hall, Liverpool designed in the Tudor style and Rufford Old Hall where a young William Shakespeare was rumoured to have performed.
 Quarry Bank Mill would be worth visiting to coincide with when we study the Industrial Revolution.

-Year 9 – The Maritime Museum Liverpool/International War Museum Manchester.
+Year 9 – Imperial War Museum Manchester.
+The National Holocaust Centre and Museum, Nottingham.

 WHAT TO WATCH: